veryshiny/Demultiplex/Assignment-the-first/Answers.md

 ## Part 2
 1. Define the problem

+We are given 4 files: R1, R2, R3 and R4.
+R1 and R4 are read files, while R2 is the index which the researchers used to match the reads from each sample and R3 is the reverse complement of the same.
+We are also given the list of 24 indexes which were used to generate the RNA-seq data.
+The goal is demultiplex the data, which means to get the R1 and R4 reads from each of the 24 samples into a pair of files each (48 in total: called <index>_R1.fq,<index>_R2.fq).
+We also want to check for the number of index-hopped samples, i.e, the ones which have correct indexes, but they do not match for a particular read between R2 and R3.
+These go in a pair of files (hopped_R1.fq,hopped_R2.fq) as well.
+Any samples which do not match the list of indexes we're given AND/OR do not cross our quality score threshhold need to be put into a pair of files as well (unk_R1.fq, unk_R2.fq).

 2. Describe output
+   The output consists of a total of 52 fastq files (26 pairs of R1 and R2), each header also includes the index sequence from R2 and the reverse complement of the index sequence from R3.
+The files are:
+   - One pair for each pair of the 24 indexes (48)
+   - One pair of index-hopped files (2)
+   - One pair of unknown index files (2)

 3. Upload your [4 input FASTQ files](../TEST-input_FASTQ) and your [>=6 expected output FASTQ files](../TEST-output_FASTQ).
 4. Pseudocode

 5. High level functions.
 For each function, be sure to include:
     1. Description/doc string
     2. Function headers (name and parameters)